zer0lightning/RustDoLL/README.md

 ### Method 1: Standalone Testing (`rundll32`)

-You can test the functionality of `RustDoLL.dll` as a standalone unit without needing custom code.
-This uses the native Windows `rundll32.exe` utility.
+You can test the functionality of `RustDoLL.dll` as a standalone unit using the native Windows `rundll32.exe` utility.

 ```cmd
 rundll32.exe dll_project\target\release\RustDoLL.dll,<function_name>